-Because the active pharmaceutical ingredients in our products and product candidates are available on a generic basis, or are soon to be available on a generic basis, competitors will be able to offer and sell products with the same active pharmaceutical ingredient as our products so long as these competitors do not infringe our patents or any patents that we license.
+Because the active pharmaceutical ingredients in our products and product candidates other than those being developed pursuant to the Regeneron Collaboration Agreement are available on a generic basis, or are soon to be available on a generic basis, competitors will be able to offer and sell products with the same active pharmaceutical ingredient as our products so long as these competitors do not infringe our patents or any patents that we license.
 These patents largely relate to the hydrogel composition of our intracanalicular inserts and the drug-release design scheme of our inserts.
 As such, if a third party were able to design around the formulation and process patents that we license and create a different formulation using a different production process not covered by our patents or patent applications, we would likely be unable to prevent that third party from manufacturing and marketing its product.